WHEN TO SEE US

-Examining your eyelids: Our doctors will carefully examine your eyelids and your eyes.
+Examining your eyelids: Our blepharitis treatment specialists in Stuart will carefully examine your eyelids and your eyes.
 He or she may use a special magnifying instrument during the examination.

 Swabbing skin for testing: In certain cases, our doctors may use a swab to collect a sample of the oil or crust that forms on your eyelid.
 This sample can be analyzed for bacteria, fungi or evidence of an allergy.

 Self-care measures, such as washing your eyes and using warm compresses, may be the only treatment necessary for most cases of blepharitis.
-If that is not enough, our doctors may suggest prescription treatments, including:
+If that is not enough, our doctors in Stuart may suggest prescription blepharitis treatments, including:

 Medications that fight infection: Antibiotics applied to the eyelid have been shown to provide relief of symptoms and resolve bacterial infection of the eyelids.
 These are available in a variety of forms, including eyedrops, creams and ointments.
 If you don’t respond to topical antibiotics, your doctor may suggest an oral antibiotic.

 Medications to control inflammation: Steroid eyedrops or ointments may help control inflammation.
 Your doctor may prescribe both antibiotic and anti-inflammatory drugs.

 Medications that affect the immune system: Topical cyclosporine (Restasis) is a calcineurin inhibitor that has been shown to offer relief of some signs and symptoms of blepharitis.